 Wild-life cameras with motion detection and low light capability were modified to meet specific needs and satisfy certain criteria.
 Operation Drawbridge is fully operational today with hundreds of cameras located along the border.

 These cameras are monitored 24 hours, seven days a week by the Texas Fusion Center, the Texas Border Security Operations Center (augmented by Texas State Guard and Texas National Guard soldiers), DPS Communications facilities, as well as collaborative monitoring with U.S. Border Patrol facilities.
 Detection alerts are sent simultaneously to the Border Patrol, the Sheriff’s Office, the Fusion Center, and other border law enforcement partners by a sophisticated software alert system created in-house by Texas DPS Information Technology (IT) personnel to further lower operational costs.
 At approximately $300 per camera, they provide a high tech capability at a low tech cost.

 Since January 2012, Operation Drawbridge and its partnership with the U.S. Border Patrol and the border Sheriffs have made a strategic and sustained impact on Cartel narcotic and human smuggling.
-As of the end of September 2103, the Drawbridge system has been successful in detecting more than 41,000 criminal exploitations of the Texas/Mexico border, and has directly resulted in the apprehension of more than 18,000 individuals and more than 38.9 tons of narcotics.
+As of the end of June 2014, the Drawbridge Project has been successful in detecting more than 90,300 criminal exploitations of the Texas/Mexico Border, and has directly resulted in the apprehension of more than 44,200 individuals and more than 70 tons of narcotics.